aws/s2n-quic/examples/jumbo-frame/README.md

 The standard ethernet Maximum Transmission Unit - MTU - is 1500 bytes.
 Jumbo frames are ethernet frames that support more than 1500 bytes.
 Jumbo frames will often support approximately 9000 bytes, although this is an implementation specific detail and you should check to see what your network supports.

 ## why use jumbo frames
 Some overheads occur per-packet.
 For example, udp packet headers are included on each packet.
-Using jumbo frames decreases the overhead / payload ratio, so communication is more efficienct.
+Using jumbo frames decreases the overhead / payload ratio, so communication is more efficient.

 CPU utilization also benefits from jumbo frame usage.